HeyitsmeTazG/TanyaGibbs_T2A1/README.md

 This is a sorting algorithm that caters well to large lists.
 The worst-case running time is O(*n* log *n*).

 This can also be used for lists and not just arrays, because it doesnt rely on random access.
-It alsoo has additional O(*n*) space complexity.
+It also has additional O(*n*) space complexity.
 </summary>
 </details>